-Egypt is famous for its spices & these are used in homes & restaurants all across the country.
-They are a secret ingredient in many recipes, handed down from generation to generation.
-Spices are sold on the streets & in the souks & are a must have on your shopping list.
+Egypt is famous for its spices that are used in home cooking and restaurants all across the country.
+Special combinations are a secret ingredient in many recipes, handed down from generation to generation.
+Spices are sold on the streets and in the souks.Fresh, colorful and nicely packaged spices are one of the Egyptian souvenirs that are a must-have on your shopping list during your Egypt tour.

-Take a look at the journey of some of Egypt’s classic spices.
+Take a look at some of Egypt’s classic spices.

-Is a strong smelling spice with a spicy, slightly bitter taste.
-It is used for seasoning poultry dishes, cream soups.
-Turmeric is a very aromatic spice that works well with beans, soya & lentils.
+Turmeric is an aromatic, bright yellow spice with a bit of a kick and a slightly bitter taste.
+It is often used for seasoning poultry dishes and cream soups and it works well with beans, soy and lentils.

-Is the most expensive spice in the world.
-It gives a unique aroma and pleasant golden colour to rice dishes, sauces, soups and cakes.
-Saffron is also known as aphrodisiac.
+Saffron is the most expensive spice in the world – it comes from the saffron crocus, which must be harvested by hand, and each flower yields only a tiny bit of the spice.
+It gives a unique aroma and pleasant golden color to rice dishes, sauces, soups and cakes.
+Saffron is also known as an aphrodisiac.

-Is one of the most valuable oil plants because of its high nutritional value as it contains a lot of vitamin E. Sesame oil increases the platelet content in the blood, to help with clotting.
+Sesame is one of the most valuable oil plants because of its high nutritional value.
+In addition to adding a nutty flavor to dishes, it contains fiber, protein, vitamins and antioxidants.
+Sesame oil can help increase the platelet count in the blood, which helps with clotting.

-Is used in a famous bedouin tea served to tourists in Egypt.
-Although mint tea is served with lots of sugar - it retains its amazing aroma and properties.
-According to the Bedouin, it has a beneficial effect on digestion, as well as medicinal properties and improves the work of the digestive system.
+Mint is used in a famous Bedouin tea served to tourists in Egypt.
+Although this tea is usually served with lots of sugar, the mint retains its cooling aroma and properties.
+According to the Bedouin, it is good for digestion and has other medicinal properties.
+Try it during our 14-day Egypt Tour, from locally-sourced products.